Rulings in Facebook, Apple antitrust cases show how tough it is to define a monopoly in the age of Big Tech

 “This is unusual, for a court to throw them out and say I’ve got another one,” said Doug Melamed, a Stanford Law professor, specializing in antitrust.

 Neither the Apple nor Facebook decision is a death-knell to the efforts to bring antitrust motions against the company.
-Gonzalez Rogers notably said that the Court “does not find that it is impossible” that Apple is an illegal monopolist, only that Epic failed to prove it in this case.
+Gonzalez Rogers notably said the court “does not find that it is impossible” that Apple is an illegal monopolist, only that Epic failed to prove it in this case.
 That leaves the door open for other companies or the government to bring antitrust challenges against Apple, which has been the subject of Justice Department scrutiny.

 In the Facebook case, Boasberg permitted the agency to refile its complaint, and the FTC submitted a bolstered version of the suit last month, in which it made a more detailed argument about the ways that Facebook dominates “personal social networking.”
 Facebook has until Oct.
 4 to respond, but industry groups have panned the agency’s decision to home in on a very narrow market that does not include popular social media companies including YouTube or TikTok among the social network’s competitors.